VishalRamki/C3990-Server/README.md

 # Changelog

+### 20/03/17 - Added New Routes [user, beacon, userbeaconinteraction]

+This brings our server to BETA completion.
+There is all the basic functionalities which will allow the apps to begin working.

+- Added new routes and endpoints, `/api/user`, `/api/beacon`, `/api/user/beacons`
+- REST methods implemented, however not all the REST functions are implemented for all the endpoints.
+(This is by design)
+- All the functions are raw input/ouput, no sorting or anything liek that.

 ### 15/03/17 - Addition Of New Routes [store, promotion]

 - Added new routes and endpoints which correspond to the `/api/store` and `/api/promotion`